 1 For the LORD will have mercy on Jacob and will yet choose Israel and set them in their own land.
 And the strangers shall be joined with them and they shall cleave to the house of Jacob.
 2 And the people shall take them and bring them to their place.
-And the house of Israel shall possess them in the land of the LORD for servants and handmaids.
+And the house of Israel shall possess them in the land of the LORD for men-servants and women-servants.
 And they shall take them captives, whose captives they were, and they shall rule over their oppressors.

 3 And it shall come to pass in the day that the LORD gives you rest from your sorrow, from your fear, and from the hard bondage in which you were made to serve,